Understanding the GST System In India

 What is the role of banks under GST system?

 Banks play a vital role in the whole process of GST collection and maintenance.
 The branch of remitter bank is required to ensure that the correct CPIN is entered in the NEFT / RTGS message and also inform UTR to the taxpayer and Transfer the amount indicated in the NEFT / RTGS message to RBI.
-Banks also provide the facility of paying GST through NEFT, challan, and includes a function like-
+Banks also provide the facility of paying GST through NEFT, challan, and includes functions like-

 a) Accepting the payment through the customized GST software/screen in its system only.